teuler/picomite-stuff/README.md

 # picomite-stuff

+These are instructions to build the PicoMite MMBasic firmware on a Windows PC.
+PicoMite MMBasic was created by Geoff Graham and Peter Mather - for more infos and copyrights see [Geoff's pages](https://geoffg.net/picomite.html) and [Peter's repository](https://github.com/UKTailwind/PicoMite).

+__Note that you use these instructions at your own risk.
+They worked for me but your software environment may be different and I take no responsibilities.__

+## Prerequisites

 I used a Windows 11 PC; here is what you should have already ínstalled:
 - Microsoft Visual Studio Code (VSCode, as editor and convinient build environment)
 - `git` - as I have the Python Anaconda distribution installed anyways, I just needed to add `git` package through the Anaconda.Navigator.
 You can also install `git` from the usual sources.

+## Building the standard PicoMite firmware

 __Note that you use these instructions at your own risk.
 They worked for me but your software environment may be different and I take no responsibilities.__